kftunay/Electrical_Engineering/README.md

 ## How to download or clone the course material

 We use this git repository to disseminate the course material.
-It would be best if you used a Git client to **clone the repository** regularly. <br>
+It would be best if you used a Git client to **clone the repository** regularly.
+Alternatively you can also **download the zipped repository**.<br>
 You can find more info on how to use git in the [**Course Preparation Section**](./eeng0020_Course_Preparation/README.md).